verbal-autopsy-software/DHIS2_VA_program/README.md

 Currently supported DHIS2 versions:

-- 2.25
-- 2.26-2.27 (not tested but will probably work)
+- 2.25 (respective metadata might also work in 2.26-2.27, this has not been tested but it will probably work)
-- 2.28 (for sure needs adjustments - e.g. the calls to API version 2.25 will not work as DHIS 2 is backward compatible to the 2 previous API versions, plus other adjustments are required)

-Current status: in development

 ## Licence
 GNU General Public License v3.0